AmpersandTarski/RAP/README.md

  - Verify that the compiler works by compiling an example script.
  - Verify that the compiler generates error message when you make a deliberate mistake in your example script.
  - Check that once the script is correct, the buttons Func Spec, Atlas, and Prototype are active.
- - Try to generate a functional specification.
+ - Try to generate a conceptual analysis.
 At the bottom of the screen you should find the result, which is a Word-file.
 Open it in Word and check that it contains text.
  - Try the Atlas.
 Browse through the elements of your script.
  - Generate a Prototype.
 Upon success you will see a link "Open Prototype".
    If you get a permission error for `/var/run/docker.sock` something went wrong with step 8.
 Turn to "troubleshooting" for possible solutions.